FAQs

 How did you find out you had DID?

 In March 2019, a close friend who had been observing me for years gently pointed me toward researching DID, because she recognized that my relationships with my “fictional characters” were something far deeper and more significant than just creativity.
-As soon as I understood what DID was, it fit so many of my experiences interacting with my “characters”, who turned out to be actually alters.
-Over the years I’d had many dissociative symptoms but had chalked them all up to just being a creative writer.
+I had a lot of unusual experiences that I just chalked up to being a “creative author”, but as soon as I understood what DID was and how it worked, it fit a lot of my experiences interacting with my “characters” (who turned out to be actually alters).

-I also had noticeable personality shifts over the course of my young adulthood, which other friends have attested to and found confusing or concerning at the time.
+I also had noticeable personality shifts over the course of my life, which other friends have attested to and found confusing or concerning at the time.
 Finding out about my DID made sense of all those things as well.

-That’s called switching, and yes!
-Usually I know when I am having a switch from one alter to another, and most of the time I know who is “fronting” (in control).
-At this point most of my switches are purposeful.
+That’s called “switching,” and yes.
+Usually I know when I am having a switch from one alter to another, and most of the time I know which alter is “fronting” (in control).
+At this point most of my switches are purposeful, to manage different situations as effectively as possible and access the parts of me best suited to handle those scenarios.

 How many alters do you have?

-I have a complex system with a lot of smaller, fragmentary parts, so I don’t have an exact count.
+I have a complex system with a lot of fragmentary parts, so I don’t have an exact count.
 It’s at least 30+ and probably more.
-However, only about 8-9 main alters surface regularly.
+However, only about 10 main alters surface regularly.

 How often do you switch?